saleor/macaw-ui/.changeset/cyan-poets-punch.md

 Migration:

 - Upgrade to latest Macaw 1.x
 - Find all imports of icons - they should be deprecated.
-Reach icon has corresponding Lucide icon mentioned in deprecation notice
+Each icon has corresponding Lucide icon mentioned in deprecation notice
 - Replace all imports from Macaw to `"lucide-react"`
+- Install Macaw 2.x